 He kissed her forehead, peering down at her like an adult would a naughty child.
 “Let me go for a very long shower before you put ideas in my head.”

-After his shower, he found her in his bedroom bending over his work bag.
+Later that night after he’d had a shower, he found her in his bedroom bent over his work bag.

 “What are you doing?”
-He placed the tub of ice cream he had gone downstairs to get for her on the dressing table and then took his bag from her hands.
-Her eyes dug into him as he painted on a grin that was supposed to undo the harshness of his tone.
+Idriss placed the tub of ice cream he had gone downstairs to get for her on the dressing table and then took his bag from her hands.
+Her eyes dug into him as he painted on a grin that was supposed to undo the harshness in his tone.
 “You shouldn’t be bending down like that.
 You are pregnant, darling.”

 He watched as she ambled to the dressing table, picked up the tub and spoon, then started making her way towards the door.